 - The height of transport vehicles also poses threats.
 Override or underride accidents can happen when a vehicle becomes trapped or wedged beneath a tractor-trailer from either the sides or the rear of the truck or when a car is run over by a large commercial truck.

-- Trucks are top heavy and more prone to rolling over.
+- Trucks are top-heavy and more prone to rolling.

-We have extensive experience in pursuing claims against fractured/divided ownership, authority, lease relationships and the complex insurance coverage such arrangements produce.
+Our personal attorneys in Colorado have extensive experience in pursuing trucking accident claims against fractured/divided ownership, authority, lease relationships, and injury the complex insurance coverage such arrangements produce.

 What to Do After a Truck Accident in Colorado

-As with any motor vehicle accident, it is important to be prepared and know what to do following a collision with a truck.
+As with any motor vehicle accident, it’s important to be prepared and know what to do following a collision with a truck.
 The steps you take can impact your ability to sue and will help ensure you receive proper compensation for the damages and injuries you sustained.
-Follow these steps if you were in a semi-truck wreck in Colorado:
+Follow these steps if you were involved in a semi-truck wreck in Colorado:

-- Make sure you are safe.
-It is ok to move your vehicle to the side of the road if you are in danger of other traffic accidents.
+- Ensure your safety.
+It is okay to move your vehicle to the side of the road if you are in danger of creating other traffic accidents

-- Take photos of the truck accident scene, including your vehicle, the truck, your injuries, damage to the road or property near the accident.
+- Take photos of the truck accident scene, including your vehicle, the truck, your injuries, damage to the roadway, or property near the accident

-- Be honest with the police, but avoid admitting fault for the accident and be careful not to say anything that may implicate you later.
+- Be honest with the police but avoid admitting fault for the accident.
+Be careful not to say anything that may implicate you later

-Since our attorneys have handled many commercial trucking cases in the past, we have strong relationships with witnesses and investigators ready to prove your case.
+When we’re hired to represent you in a commercial trucking accident case in Colorado, we prepare the trucking accident claim as if we will go to trial.
+First, we obtain the data from the driver’s logbook, the truck’s black box, and ECM records.
+We also immediately send experts to investigate the scene of the crash, including the vehicles involved.
+Since our attorneys have handled numerous commercial trucking cases in the past, we have strong relationships with witnesses and investigators ready to prove your case.
 This can be incredibly advantageous when it comes to receiving the full and fair value of your case.
-We consult with our client’s treating doctors and as well as our medical experts to determine the severity of our client’s injuries, and the cost and frequency of medical care our clients will require in the future.
+We consult with our client’s treating doctors and our own medical experts to determine the severity of our client’s injuries, as well as the cost and frequency of future medical care our clients will require.